usaid-cs/yesterday-i-learned/random.md

 1. ["Right to Hire"](http://emersongroupinc.com/employment-definitions/) in the States is hiring a temporary position that might be retained as permanent later on.
 This is in contrast with direct hire, which is your stereotypical full-time job.
 1. Sears was founded in 1886.
 [Sears Holdings](https://en.wikipedia.org/wiki/Sears_Holdings) is actually [Kmart](https://en.wikipedia.org/wiki/Kmart).
 When Kmart bought Sears in 2005, Kmart named itself Sears Holdings, then spun off the remainder into Kmart again.
 1. [But why male models](https://www.youtube.com/watch?v=WHrn_pHW2so) is a Zoolander reference.
-1. The highest reward for lowest risk investments would be buying your own government bonds directly (1~5%).
-The highest reward, regardless of risk, would either be stocks or real estate, depending on many variables.
 1. The American League has a "designated hitter" rule.
 That rule ["allows a tenth player, a hitter who does not play in the field but bats regularly in place of the pitcher.
 Pitchers don't have to bat."](http://entertainment.howstuffworks.com/american-vs-national-baseball-league1.htm) National Leagues don't have that rule.
 1. iPad and iPad Pro have different "air gap" sizes (thickness between glass and display).
 1. A tachometer measures rotations per minute.
 A [tacometer](http://www.urbandictionary.com/define.php?term=tacometer%20%28Tm%29) measures the number of tacos per minute.